Blackburn Rovers F.C. Under-23s and Academy: Under-21s team

 Blackburn Rovers Under-21s play in the Premier League 2 Division 1.

 Damien Johnson is the former manager the Under-21.
 His predecessor, Eric Kinder left the role to take over as the club's Head of Academy.
 Kinder was appointed Gary Bowyer's replacement following his appointment as first team manager following two successful caretaker spells.
-However, the new current head of Academy at Blackburn Rovers is Stuart Jones.
+However, the new current head of Academy at Blackburn Rovers is Paul Gray.
 The Under 21s play their home games at The Lancashire FA County Ground at Leyland, Preston.

 The team now is mainly made up of players acquired from local academies like Manchester United, Manchester City, Liverpool and Everton.
 Several Under 21's players have recently made the step up into John Eustace's first team, including Lewis Travis, John Buckley, Joe Rankin-Costello and Hayden Carter.

 The Academy

 Blackburn Rovers Academy holds Category One status, the highest possible.
 The club maintained this status in a full audit which took place during the 2017/18 season.
 The Academy trains at Brockhall training village, the same location as the first team and the Under 21s.
 It also provides a stepping stone for youngsters to progress to the highest levels of football at Blackburn Rovers producing high quality players in the past.
 Former players such as Damien Duff, Phil Jones, Damien Johnson, James Beattie, Neil Danns, Jonathan Walters, and Anthony Pilkington were all nurtured in The Academy.
 Current professional football players also include Jason Lowe, Martin Olsson, Grant Hanley, Josh Morris, Adam Henley, Connor Mahoney, Ryan Nyambe, David Raya and Jack O'Connell have graduated from the clubs academy.
-Recent graduates such as Lewis Travis, Joe Rankin-Costello, Scott Wharton, Hayden Carter and John Buckley among others, play for Blackburn Rovers Championship team currently.
+Recent graduates such as Scott Wharton and Hayden Carter among others, play for Blackburn Rovers Championship team currently.